 What is Addiction and What are the Signs?

-A person struggling with addiction might go to great lengths to hide their drug or alcohol use from others, making it difficult to detect.
+A person struggling with an addiction might go to great lengths to hide their drug or alcohol use from others, making it difficult to detect.
 People who suspect that a loved one is struggling with addiction might notice concerning changes in a person’s behavior.
-They might notice that the person is acting in ways out of character for them, like becoming less reliable and not following through on things they agreed to do.
-Other warning signs might include unexplained financial difficulties, unemployment, or the loss of a relationship.
-Sometimes, a person struggling with addiction might deliberately fall out of contact with their loved ones, not calling for a prolonged period.
-People struggling with addiction might also develop changes in their mood or thinking.
+They might notice that the person is acting out of character or becoming less reliable.
+People struggling with addiction sometimes develop changes in their mood or thinking.
 They might become more irritable, less engaged, appear drowsier, or say things that seem far-fetched or that do not make sense.
 Other warning signs might include unexplained financial difficulties, unemployment, or the loss of a relationship.

 Where Does Addiction Come From?

 Addictions result from a complex set of biological, psychological, and environmental factors.
 Most addictions develop gradually over time, as a person continues to use a substance and grows more dependent on it.
 Certain drugs, like nicotine and heroin, have more addictive qualities and people who use these drugs may be at higher risk of dependence earlier on than people abusing drugs with lower addictive qualities, like alcohol or marijuana.
-In these ways, a person’s decision to use and to continue using certainly increases their risk for addiction, but there are other involuntary factors involved in the process as well.
+In these ways, a person’s choice to use a substance definitely plays a major role, but there are other involuntary factors that can increase or decrease their risk of becoming addicted.

 While addiction does result in specific changes to the structure of the brain, including the development of reward pathways, it is still possible for people to reverse this damage.
 In fact, scientists now understand that the brain can change in response to our behavior, even into adulthood.
 People who have developed addictions can rewire their brain circuitry in ways that reduce their risk of addiction by not using drugs or alcohol for a prolonged period.
-Recovering from addiction is difficult and often is a non-linear process that includes several trials and errors, but receiving treatment can significantly improve the likelihood of a successful recovery.
+Recovering from addiction can be a hard and non-linear process that includes several trials and errors, but receiving treatment can significantly improve the likelihood of a successful recovery.